Access the Vote

 While some categories were easy to improve (language on links, color contrast), some proved more challenging.
 Any component that involved a third-party was – as usual – harder to fix.

 There are always pros and cons to weigh when adding third-party plug-ins to a site, and even the most widely used are not always fully accessible.
 For this site, the pros of these plugins outweighed the cons, but we found ways to improve them where we could.

-Advomatic is proud to work with organizations like Disability Rights Florida, and look forward to continued collaboration as they stay on with us as a Support client.
+Advomatic is proud to work with organizations like Disability Rights Florida, and look forward to continued collaboration as they stay on with us as a Continuous Care client.